 4. Acts of Service For people who speak the love language of service lending a helping hand shows you really care.
 Actions speak louder than words.
 People who prefer this love language have little tolerance for people who break promises or who seem lazy.

 5. Physical Touch To this love language, nothing speaks more deeply than appropriate touch.
-Not only in the bedroom, every day physical touch like hand-holding, kissing or affirming physical contact is greatly appreciated.
+Not only in the bedroom but everyday physical touch like hugs, hand-holding, kissing or affirming physical contact is also greatly appreciated.
 Physical abuse is an absolute deal-breaker in this love language.

 Reflecting upon the five love languages above, what do you sense your first and second preferences are?
 (You can take a quiz to determine what your personal love languages are HERE.)